wowool/wowool-nlp-compare/README.md

 |    40 |    49 | ORG       | EyeOnText  | ORG              | EyeOnText         |

-`She works for the it company but he only cleans there.`
+`She works for the IT company but he only cleans there.`

 |   beg |   end | uri_wow   | text_wow   | uri_spacy        | text_spacy        |
 |-------|-------|-----------|------------|------------------|-------------------|